akopcz2/locater/readme.md

 Locater App
 ============

-Locater is an app that reads your location in the browser using GeoLocation technology
+Locater is an app that reads your location in the browser using GeoLocation technology and the Twilio API

+To get started Install
+  * Node --> npm install node
+  * Sockets.io --> npm install sockets
+  * Create a <a href="https://www.twilio.com/try-twilio">Twilio</a> Account

+  * Twilio To Send and Receive Messages
-  * Sockets to send messages
+  * Sockets to send messages to server based on location
-  * Node to run server
+  * Node server

+App Is Currently in Early Devlopment
+Any Contribution is more than welcome.